Ailey-Prmil/Analyze_Scores/README.md

-I curled the data from website and made some insights out of it There are currently 4 Questions I want to know about the data _Q1 : Which subject did each student receive with the highest score ? (done) _Q2 : Pho diem theo khoi (A0,A1,B0,B1)
+Curling the data from website and made some insights out of it.
+There are currently 4 Questions I want to know about the data _Q1 : Which subject did each student receive with the highest score ? (done) _Q2 : Pho diem theo khoi (A0,A1,B0,B1)